 Onboarding Tours with Moz #

 What can we say?
 Moz knows what they’re doing.
 With their product tour for new users, they’re not only hoping to get their users to an “aha moment” quickly.
-They’re hoping to exceed that and hit a time to exceed value goal by delivering positive and surprising news within their tour.
+They’re hoping to exceed that and hit a time to exceed value goal by delivering positive and surprising news within their tour, which doesn't just drive conversion, but increases their customer lifetime value.

 Tooltips with Sendgrid #